STEAM: Butterfly Observation

 • When you find eggs or caterpillars, you can set up your habitat:

-• Place paper towel on the bottom for easy cleanup.
+• Place a paper towel on the bottom for easy cleanup.
 Caterpillars poop a lot.

 • Arrange twigs/sticks to give caterpillars options for forming chrysalises.